 Why have I received a penalty?

-- If the return isn't submitted, or it's received after 15 January of the following year, penalties will be imposed automatically.
+- If the return isn't submitted, or it's received after 28 February, penalties will be imposed automatically.

 I thought my return was submitted prior to the filing deadline but I have received a penalty.
 What should I do?